 Prices and channel lineups can and do change frequently, so check the providers' websites for recent updates.
 Also, be aware that local channels and regional sports vary by location.
-If your selection of a live TV streaming service is based on the availability of a specific network affiliate or the ability to watch your local sports team, verify that these will be available at your specific location.Click the linked channel names below for more information on each channel.
+If your selection of a live TV streaming service is based on the availability of a specific network affiliate or the ability to watch your local sports team, verify that these will be available at your specific location.

-- fuboTV - A sports-centered live TV streaming service, but also a full-fledged cable alternative, with up to 166 channels.
-Two English-language service levels are available for $64.99 per month and $79.99 per month.
-Stream to 3 to 5 devices and once and record 250 to 1,000 hours of cloud DVR, depending on service level.
-Latino package includes 32 Spanish-language channels for $29.99 per month.
-Numerous add-ons are avaialable, including Sports Plus with NFL RedZone, International Sports Plus, and Adventure Plus.
+- fuboTV - A sports-centered live TV streaming service, but also a full-fledged cable alternative, with up to 154 channels.
+Three English-language service levels are available for $65 to $85 per month after a 7-day free trial.
+Stream to 3 to 10 devices at once and record 250 to 1,000 hours of cloud DVR, depending on service level.
+Latino package includes 32 Spanish-language channels for $33 per month.
+Numerous add-ons are available, including Sports Plus with NFL RedZone, International Sports Plus, and Adventure Plus.
 Click here to visit the fuboTV website.